BallasM/BallasM/README.md

 - 👀 I’m interested in learning programming
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on java & javascript
-- 📫 You can reach me at email gtomarios@aol.com
+- 📫 You can reach me at my email

 <!---
 BallasM/BallasM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.